Last Updated on January 19, 2021 by Nancie

 I hang my suet feeders on two dual shepherd’s hook poles.
 Each pole has a long raccoon barrel baffle on it.
 The baffled poles keep squirrels and raccoons out.
 This has worked beautifully and I highly recommend it.
 Between that and using upside-down suet feeders, 95% of the suet is eaten by woodpeckers and other clinging birds.

-Most clinging birds don’t usually sit on the baffle top.
+Clinging birds don’t typically sit on the baffle top.
 They are more likely to fly right to the feeder or cling briefly to the pole and then leap to the feeder.

-Small birds like chickadees and wrens can still stand on the baffle but larger birds like starlings and grackles can’t fit easily.
-This mostly blocks Blue Jays out too unfortunately, but I feed them lots of peanuts so I think they’ll forgive me.
+Small birds like chickadees and wrens can still stand on the baffle edge but larger birds like starlings and grackles can’t fit easily.
+This mostly blocks Blue Jays out too, but I feed them lots of peanuts so I think they’ll forgive me.

 The starlings and grackles though?
 Maybe not.
 As soon as the cone went up on the pole, the grackles and starlings that were consistently obnoxious on the feeders left.
-Only one larger grackle of the group seems able to get onto the feeder by flying straight up to it.
+Only one larger grackle in the group seems able to get onto the feeder by flying straight up to it from the ground.
 I’ve only seen him on it twice briefly in the past two days.
 The rest have mostly left the yard.
 (Grackles are smart.
 They come back periodically to see if things have changed back again.)

 Other suet feeder regulars seem fine with the change.
 The same day it was visited by Downy Woodpeckers, Red-Bellied Woodpeckers, White-Breasted Nuthatches and Carolina Chickadees.
 A chickadee dropped a piece of suet on the cone edge and jumped down to pick it up before flying off.
 No worries.

 Will This Work Forever?